frePPLe/frepple/doc/user-guide/model-reference/operations.rst

 * A fixed DURATION.

-* A variable duration, computed as the operationplan quantity multiplied by a DURATION_PER.
+* A variable duration, computed as the manufacturing order quantity multiplied by a DURATION_PER.

 ================ ================= ===========================================================
 Field            Type              Description
 ================ ================= ===========================================================
-duration         duration          | Fixed component of the duration of the operationplan.
+duration         duration          | Fixed component of the duration of the manufacturing
+                                     order.
                                    | The default value is 0.
-duration_per     duration          | Variable component of the duration of the operationplan.
+duration_per     duration          | Variable component of the duration of the manufacturing
+                                     order.
                                    | The default value is 0.
 ================ ================= ===========================================================